shashanktm56/wasserstoff/README.md

    cd wasserstoff '''
 ##  Install Python and Required Packages
 * install the required Python packages using pip.
 The necessary dependencies are listed in the requirements.txt file.
- ''' pip install -r requirements.txt '''
+*  ''' pip install -r requirements.txt '''
 * This will install all the necessary libraries like PyMuPDF, pymongo, requests, and others required for running the pipeline
 ##  Install and Configure MongoDB
 * **Download MongoDB**: Follow the instructions from the official MongoDB website to download and install MongoDB.
 * **Start the MongoDB Server**: Once installed, you can start the MongoDB service using the following command
-> On Windows, you can start it by running
+* On Windows, you can start it by running
->  'mongod.exe'
+  'mongod.exe'
+* **Create Database and Collection**: By default, the pipeline will create a MongoDB database called ''pdf_database'' and a collection called ''pdf_collection''.
+You do not need to manually create these; they will be automatically set up when the pipeline runs for the first time.
+## Download and Prepare Dataset
+Place your PDF dataset in a folder and create a JSON file (Dataset.json) with the PDF IDs and their URLs.
+The structure of the JSON file should look like this:
+''
+## Check the Results in MongoDB
+After processing, you can view the results (PDF metadata, summaries, and keywords) in MongoDB using MongoDB Compass or any MongoDB client of your choice.
+You will find the data stored in the pdf_database under the pdf_collection.

 # System Requirements
 Before running the project, make sure your system meets the following requirements:
 ## Operating System: